Diabetes linked with

 Evidence is mounting for a link between diabetes and Parkinson’s disease, although the jury is still out on whether the association is causal.

-Patients with a diagnosis of diabetes were at 36% increased risk of Parkinson’s disease compared with those without diabetes, according to a case-control study involving almost 2000 Danish patients with Parkinson’s disease.
+Patients with a diagnosis of diabetes were at 36% increased risk of Parkinson’s disease compared with those without diabetes,

 The effect was found to be stronger in women, and with respect to early-onset Parkinson’s disease.